-Newsflash: tickets for Los Angeles are going faster than any other conference.
-And if you've beee adding to cart, walking away, coming back, and obsessively wondering how do I make this work?
+Newsflash: tickets for Chicago are going fast.
+And if you've been adding to cart, walking away, coming back, and obsessively wondering how do I make this work?

 We have some tips on how to pitch your boss to foot the bill.
 It's more than a conference, and your attendance is a win for her, just as much as it is a win for your Instagram feed.
 This is a smart move, and we are here to tell you how to sell your boss on it.

 Some companies have established budgets for job-specific and career advancement training.
 Some don't.
-Either way, here are our 5 top reasons to get your capital B Boss to send you to Emerald City.
+Either way, here are our 5 top reasons to get your capital B Boss to send you to the Windy City.

 RELATIONSHIPS THAT COUNT

-The connections and relationships you have access to at C & C are unparalleled.
+The connections and relationships you have access to at C&C are unparalleled.
 Where else can you interact with #squadgoals and #bossgoals on such an intimate level?
 Sure, it's easy to ignore an email.
 A follow-up email.
 Even a voicemail.
-But if you take advantage of the golden opportunities in Seattle, whether through our mentor sessions, it could open a myriad of doors-- not only for you, but for your company as well.
+But if you take advantage of the golden opportunities in Chicago it could open a myriad of doors-- not only for you but for your company as well.

 Not to mention, the mentor sessions are heralded by our attendees as some of the useful stepping stones they've ever had.